vlOd2/DebianAndroidChroot/INSTRUCTIONS_BASIC.md

 # Basic environment
-Instructions for getting a basic (CLI-only) chroot environment
+Instructions for creating and using a basic (CLI-only) chroot environment

 ## Install
 1. Bootstrap and configure Debian (`bootstrap_debian.sh`)